Job submission

 set -euo pipefail

-# Get number of CPUs from the SLURM allocation (SLURM will sometimes
+# Obtain number of CPUs available from the SLURM allocation itself

 max_threads="$(nproc)"

-# run one or more commands as part a full pipeline script or call scripts from elsewhere
+# Run any number of commands as part a full pipeline script or call scripts from elsewhere

 minimap2 -t "$max_threads" database.fastq input.fastq > out.file